-HUGE AUCTION

-www.knoxfocus.com

-BOX LOT SALE MONDAY, Nov.
-18 at 6PM

 FRIDAY, Nov.
-22 at 6PM Fountain City Auction (865)474-9931
+22 at 6PM

+Fountain City Auction (865)474-9931
-November 18, 2019

-dren in the area.
-Franklin was one of Irwin's football coaches at UT as well as a retired auctioneer.
-He officiated the Tim Irwin hosts auction and cook-off fundraiser It was a day for chili and fun.
-But it was also a day to raise money to help the foster children of the Knoxi Knox County Juvenile Court Judge Tim Irwin hosted the 2019 Juvenile Court Assistance Board Basket Auc-tion and Chili Cook-off Friday at the Knox County Juvenile Courts Building.
-Irwin started the fundraiser, which included a silent auction, a live auction and a chili cook-off, 14 years ago The fundraiser is designed to help underprivileged youth, foster children and foster families.
-"We do this for those who Angel Tree doesn' because of their age," said Irwin, a former Central Bobcat, Tennessee Volunteer and National Football League player who once taught social studies at Northwest Middle School.
-'This is a special day and a fun day some chili and, most of all we're going to help some chil-dren.
+Take One!

+November 18, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912

+"We're going to raise some money, we're going to eat some chili and, most of all we're going to help some chil-dren.
 Without this day, we would have to say no to a lot of kids.
-It wouldn't be me saying no, it would be DCS. old and needs a new coat, a new pair of pants or new Irwin also noted that this way could keep families together.
-"This is a day to help a grandma get bunk beds, so the sile Court bailitf Ron McCartney say fit the Knox Cos Clayton Science Center plans to be presented The proposed Knoxville grounds of the Knowille Civic Auditorium and Coli seum was contingent on the city acquiring anoth-er location for the police department.
-The current police headquarters sits atop the hill above the auditorium and, as it looks as if Knoxville will close all paperwork to relocate that to the former Tennoa Hospital just off North Broadway, talks on the proposed museum are going forward once more A public meeting is planned now for Thursday at 5:30 in the Small Assembly Room of the City-County Building where Jim Clayton and ent concepts for the proposed \$100 million educational, science and discovery center Clayton has already signed a development agreement with the city Mayor Madeline Rogero is calling the project 'a unique opportunity to create a science educational amenity in downtown Knoxville She said the city looks forward to sharing the details of the concept plans.
-Tentatively 'The Knoxville Science Museum" the gift from the Clayton Foundation also includes a \$50 million endowment to support the proposed cen- LMU to get the former St. Mary's tower building toward Knoxville taking possession of the former Tennova Hospital, former-ly known as St. Mary's, takes place Tuesday evening.
-City Council will be asking the mayor to sign lead to Lincoln Memorithe Magdalene Clarke Tower property there.
-The city administration has the item on the agenda and it would new police and fire depart David Brace, the City of Knoxville's Chief Operating Officer, told The Focus ment and then transfer to LMU.
-The university plans to use the building for a future nursing school, business school and a criminal justice school With that completed the city will be officially acquir tal with plans for a \$35 Planning commission deals with clash over neighborhood expansion city's growth and expan sion follow a smooth path.
+It wouldn't be me saying no, it would be DCS.
+We're here to raise money for the kid who's 15 years old and needs a new coat, a new pair of pants or new Irwin also noted that this way could keep families together.
+"This is a day to help a grandma get bunk beds, so the

+Assistance Board.
+McCartney was one of the judges for the kids can stay with her in her house and not have to be put into the (foster care) system," he said.
+"This also to aise money for that kid who wants to make that safety patrol trip.
+Continued on page 3 Clayton Science Center plans to be presented By Mike Steely The proposed Knoxville Science Museum for the grounds of the Knoxville Civic Auditorium and Coliseum was contingent on the city acquiring anoth-er location for the police department.
+The current police headquarters sits atop the hill above the auditorium and, as it looks as if Knoxville will close all paperwork to relocate that to the former Tennoa Hospital just off North Broadway, talks on the proposed museum are going forward once more A public meeting is planned now for Thursday at 5:30 in the Small Assembly Room of the City-County Building where Jim Clayton and Barber McMurry Architects will talk about three differ ent concepts for the proposed \$100 million educational, science and discovery center.
+Clayton has already signed a development agreement with the city Mayor Madeline Rogero is calling the project "a unique opportunity to create a science educational amenity in downtown Knoxville She said the city looks forward to sharing the details of the concept plans.

+Tentatively The Knoxville Science Museum" the gift from the Clayton Foundation also includes a \$50 million endowment to support the proposed cen- LMU to get the former St. Mary's tower building One of the final steps toward Knoxville taking possession of the former Tennova Hospital, former-ly known as St. Mary's, takes place Tuesday evening.
+City Council will be asking the mayor to sign an agreement that will lead to Lincoln Memorial University to move into the Magdalene Clarke Tower property there The city administration has the item on the agenda and it would convey the tower build-ing to the Knoxville Corporation for redevelop ment and then transfer to LMU.
+The university plans to use the building for a future nursing school, business school and a criminal justice achool With that completed the city will be officially acquir tal with plans for a \$35 new police and fire departnent he adquarters David Brace, the City of Knoxville's Chief Operating Officer, told The Focus the Purchase and Sales Continued on page 2 Planning commission deals with clash over neighborhood expansion By Bill Ho Seldom, if ever, does a city's growth and expan sion follow a smooth path.
 Developers forever want to build houses, subdivisions. or business centers.
-Exist-ing residents often resist, fearing extra people, traffic, and noise.
-Sometimes the issue is whether a piece of oned at all.
-Other times the (du/a) will be allowed At its monthly meeting on Thursday, November 14, at the City-County Building, Knoxville-Knox Co.
-Planning faced the latter issue head-on when attorney John Valliant, representing applicant Ball Homes LLC, requested from the com land be rezoned for develnorth of Middlebrook Pike in Commission District 6. is currently zoned as Agricul-tural.
-Ball Homes requested the zoning be changed to PR (Planned Residential), so they could build a subdivision of 4 du/a.
-The staff recommendation was Unsurprisingly, area resi roads.
-Valliant addressed that issue and more.
+Existing residents often resist, fearing extra people, traffic, and noise.
+Sometimes the issue is whether a piece of property should be developed at all.
+Other times the (du/a) will be allowed.